heche-psb/wgd/README.md

--af, --alignfilter, cutoff for alignment identity, length and coverage, default 0.0, 0, 0.0 -r, --ksrange, range of Ks to be analyzed, default (0, 5) -bw, --bin_width, bandwidth of Ks distribution, default 0.1 -ic, --weights_outliers_included, flag option, whether to include Ks outliers, if the flag was set, Ks outliers will be included in the analysis
+-af, --alignfilter, cutoff for alignment identity, length and coverage, default 0.0, 0, 0.0 -r, --ksrange, range of Ks to be analyzed, default (0, 5) -bw, --bin_width, bandwidth of Ks distribution, default 0.1 -ic, --weights_outliers_included, flag option, whether to include Ks outliers, if the flag was set, Ks outliers would be included in the analysis
--m, --method, which mixture model to use, default gmm --seed, random seed given to initialization, default 2352890 -ei, --em_iter, the number of EM iterations to perform, default 200 -ni, --n_init, the number of k-means initializations, default 200 -n, --components, the range of the number of components to fit, default (1, 4) --boots, the number of bootstrap replicates of kde, default 200 --weighted, flag option, whether to use node-weighted method of de-redundancy, if the flag was set, the node-weighted method will be used
+-m, --method, which mixture model to use, default gmm --seed, random seed given to initialization, default 2352890 -ei, --em_iter, the number of EM iterations to perform, default 200 -ni, --n_init, the number of k-means initializations, default 200 -n, --components, the range of the number of components to fit, default (1, 4) -g, --gamma, the gamma parameter for bgmm models, default 1e-3 --boots, the number of bootstrap replicates of kde, default 200 --weighted, flag option, whether to use node-weighted method of de-redundancy, if the flag was set, the node-weighted method would be used
--p, --plot, the plotting method to be used, default identical -bm, --bw_method, the bandwidth method to be used, default silverman --n_medoids, the number of medoids to fit, default 2 -km, --kdemethod, the kde method to be used, default scipy --n_clusters, the number of clusters to plot Elbow loss function, default 5 --kmedoids, flag option, whether to initiate K-Medoids clustering analysis, if the flag was set, the analysis will be initiated
+-p, --plot, the plotting method to be used, default identical -bm, --bw_method, the bandwidth method to be used in analyzing the peak of WGD dates, default silverman --n_medoids, the number of medoids to fit, default 2 -km, --kdemethod, the kde method to be used in analyzing the peak of WGD dates, kmedoids analysis or the basic Ks plotting, default scipy
+--n_clusters, the number of clusters to plot Elbow loss function, default 5 --kmedoids, flag option, whether to initiate K-Medoids clustering analysis, if the flag was set, the analysis would be initiated
--gd, --guide, the regime residing anchors, default: segment -prct, --prominence_cutoff, the prominence cutoff of acceptable peaks, default 0.1 -kd, --kstodate, the range of Ks to be dated in heuristic search, default (0.5, 1.5) -f, --family, the family to filter Ks upon, default None --manualset, flag option, whether to output anchor pairs with manually set Ks range, if the flag was set, manually set Ks range will be used
+-gd, --guide, the regime residing anchors, default segment -prct, --prominence_cutoff, the prominence cutoff of acceptable peaks in peak finding steps, default 0.1 -rh, --rel_height, the relative height at which the peak width is measured, default 0.4 -kd, --kstodate, the range of Ks to be dated in heuristic search, default (0.5, 1.5) -xl, --xlim, the x axis limit of GMM Ks distribution -yl, --ylim, the y axis limit of GMM Ks distribution --manualset, flag option, whether to output anchor pairs with manually set Ks range, if the flag was set, manually set Ks range would be outputted
--rh, --rel_height, the relative height at which the peak width is measured, default 0.4 --ci, the confidence level of log-normal distribution to date, default 95 --hdr, the highest density region (HDR) in a given distribution to date, default 95 --heuristic, flag option, whether to initiate heuristic method of defining CI for dating, if the flag was set, the heuristic method will be initiated
+--ci, the confidence level of log-normal distribution to date, default 95 --hdr, the highest density region (HDR) applied in the segment-guided anchor pair Ks distribution, default 95 --heuristic, flag option, whether to initiate heuristic method of defining CI for dating, if the flag was set, the heuristic method would be initiated
--kc, --kscutoff, the Ks saturation cutoff in dating, default 5 -g, --gamma, the gamma parameter for bgmm models, default 1e-3
+-kc, --kscutoff, the Ks saturation cutoff in dating, default 5 --showci, flag option, whether to show CI for the original anchor Ks GMM analysis, if the flag was set, it would be showed --keeptmpfig, flag option, whether to keep temporary figures in peak finding process, if the flag was set, those figures would be kept
 ```

 The program `wgd syn` can realize the intra- and inter-specific synteny inference.